 In recent years, there has been an observable shift in the animal advocacy movement towards institutional change.
-Among other institutional strategies, corporate outreach seems widely used to achieve positive change for animals.
+Corporate outreach is an institutional strategy that seems widely used to achieve positive change for animals.
 Corporate outreach involves designated campaigns aiming to influence the behaviour of corporations

 Decision-making on which charities to establish involves certain complex processes.
 Part of this analysis is looking at the effectiveness of different approaches.
 Currently at Charity Entrepreneurship, I am analysing how promising the corporate outreach campaigns are in implementing the most promising asks.
 Coming from a cluster approach perspective, I analyse multiple groups of evidence, one of which is historical case studies.
 This post explains an analysis about the counterfactual impact of cage-free corporate campaigns in the US.

 The following report is a part of ongoing research by Charity Entrepreneurship looking into corporate outreach as a potential approach used to implement asks.